 - Science Rising signs and visual resources

-Resources are drawn from the many groups participating in Science Rising, along with a broader network of citizen advocacy groups.
-(This is a continually expanding list—email us at support@sciencerising.org with suggestions!)
+Resources are drawn from the many groups participating in Science Rising, along with a broader network of civic advocacy groups.

 Step one of democracy: Register to vote

 Democracy depends on public participation.
 Encourage, motivate, and inspire your community to engage in the democratic process.
-Help your friends, neighbors, and community members to apply for early voting and organize online events and activities to support voter registration and turnout.
+Help your friends, neighbors, and community members to register to vote and organize online events and activities to support voter registration and turnout.
 Science Rising encourages everybody who is eligible to vote to do so.
+Click here to get started.

-- Register to vote, request your ballot by mail, and receive important voting updates using TurboVote
+- Register to vote, check your registration, request your ballot by mail, and receive important voting updates using Vote.org

 Organize an online training or event

-Support your peers and partners’ desire to learn and sharpen their skills in science advocacy, science policy, or other ways to elevate the role of science in our political process.
+Help your peers learn and sharpen their skills in science advocacy, science policy, or other ways to elevate the role of science in our political process.

 - Organize an event or activity